w3f-grants-archive/payment-processor/README.md

 - It is a PoC implementation, so there are many places where we cut corners and some things are hard coded.
 - ISO-8583:1987 standard is used.
-- Substrate chain integration is not implemented yet.
 - Unit tests are more like integration tests (somewhat similar to Substrate).

 ## Contents